Ritikavarshney-hub/Transformer-from-Scratch/README.md

 This project implements a **Transformer architecture from scratch in PyTorch** to translate English sentences into Sanskrit.
 It uses the [Saamayik](https://github.com/sutej-pal/Saamayik) dataset — a curated parallel corpus of ~43,000 English–Sanskrit sentence pairs — and employs **Byte Pair Encoding (BPE)** tokenization to handle Sanskrit's complex, highly inflected morphology.

-No external ML libraries beyond PyTorch are required.
-Everything — the model architecture, tokenizer, training loop, and inference engine — is implemented from first principles.
+Everything — the model architecture, tokenizer, training loop, and inference engine — is implemented from first principles.No external ML Libraries are used.

 ---